 About Me

-I am a Ph.D. student in the Department of Logic and Philosophy of Science at the University of California, Irvine.
-My work sits at the intersection of philosophy of science, philosophy of AI, social epistemology, and computational methods (in particular, applied machine learning and data science).
+I’m a Ph.D. student in the Department of Logic and Philosophy of Science at the University of California, Irvine.
+I work at the intersection of philosophy of science, philosophy of AI, social and feminist epistemology, and computational methods (in particular, applied machine learning, data science, and computational linguistics).
+My dissertation explores how AI systems can both shape our epistemic practices and serve as tools for understanding them.

-I am involved in a range of interdisciplinary and community-oriented work, including collaborating with the Institute for Engineering AI and Society in the Samueli School of Engineering at the University of California, Irvine, organizing the Hypatia Society, a graduate-led initiative supporting women and gender minorities in philosophy, and running a reading group in feminist philosophy of science.
+Outside of research, I’m involved in a range of interdisciplinary and community-oriented work, including working as a Graduate Student Researcher with the Institute for Engineering AI and Society in UCI’s Samueli School of Engineering, where I have collaborated with philosophers and engineers on projects in AI auditing, algorithmic fairness, and algorithmic monoculture; organizing the Hypatia Society, a graduate-led initiative supporting women and gender minorities in philosophy; and running a reading group in feminist philosophy of science.

-Outside of philosophy, I enjoy making art, baking, coding, and watching bad movies with my cat, Captain Cat Sparrow.
+When I’m not doing philosophy, I enjoy painting, baking, and watching (bad) movies with my cat, Captain Cat Sparrow.

 You can contact me at: thcotton [at] uci [dot] edu